Devansh1093/Dual-Path-Feature-Extraction-/README.md

 # Dual Path Feature Extraction
 DualPathTransformer is a deep learning framework for lung cancer classification from chest CT images.
 The model combines dual-path CNN-based local and global feature extraction with Transformer-based attention fusion to effectively capture fine-grained details and global context.
-Evaluated on the IQ-OTH/NCCD dataset
 ## Overview
-Early detection of lung cancer is critical for improving survival rates, yet accurate classification from CT images remains challenging due to subtle visual patterns.
+Early detection of lung cancer is critical for improving survival rates.
+However, accurate classification from CT images remains challenging due to subtle visual patterns.
 This project proposes a hybrid CNN–Transformer architecture that models both local spatial details and global semantic context for robust lung cancer classification.

 ## Model Architecture
 - **Local Path**: ResNet18-based CNN for extracting fine-grained spatial features